Josiah96Zhang/Lemane/README.md

 ## Input

 Place the prepared edgelist file [graphname].txt in data/.
-Note that the first row of data is the node number.
+Note that the first row of data is the number of nodes.

 **Example**

-Wiki.txt
+wiki.txt

 ```
 4777